Week 43: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Kobach authored an article at Breitbart claiming out-of-state voters changed the outcome of the NH senate race in 2016.
 This claim is false.

-- Kobach and the Election Integrity Comm will arrive in NH next week to discuss, among other things, “election integrity issues affecting public confidence.”
+- Kobach and the Election Integrity Committee will arrive in NH next week to discuss, among other things, “election integrity issues affecting public confidence.”

-- NH Senators Shaheen and Hassan issued a statement condemning Trump’s Election Comm for misleading the public.
+- NH Senators Jeanne Shaheen and Maggie Hassan issued a statement condemning Trump’s Election Comm for misleading the public.
 They also called on NH’s Secretary of State to resign from the commission.

 - Heading back from summer recess, WSJ reported on the unusually strained relations between Trump and Republicans, saying Trump invited leaders to Bedminster, “but they were unable to coordinate schedules.”